 QR4.4.3 Quark Phases

-As for the lepton collision, a three-way collision has phase options that can be expressed in photon head-tail terms.
-Again, a tail-tail-tail meet isn’t possible as it implies a prior head-head-head event.
-The phase options are:
+As for an electron two-way collision, a three-way collision has photon head-tail phase options.
+Again, a tail-tail-tail meet isn’t possible as it implies a prior head-head-head event, so the options are:

 1. Head-head-head.
 Three sets of photon heads meeting at equal angles in a point will allocate processing equally, so each axis is only partly filled.
-There are free channels that let other entities in, so the result isn’t stable.
+There are free channels that let other entities in so the result isn’t stable at all.

 2. Head-tail-tail.
 In this case, two photon rays leave the point as another arrives, as shown in Figure 4.10a, and this is proposed to be an up quark.